 The partnership agreement provides for the issuance of up to 909,000 additional senior subordinated units if Petro meets specified financial tests.
 Specifically, if the dollar amount of Petro Adjusted Operating Surplus per Petro Unit equals or exceeds \$2.90 for any four-quarter period that occurs between the first and fifth anniversaries of the Petro transaction, we will issue 303,000 senior subordinated units to the holders of the senior subordinated units, junior subordinated units and general partner units of record for the final quarter of that four-quarter period.
 After the end of the subordination period, we would instead issue 303,000 Class B common units to the holders of the Class B common units and the general partner units.
 In any case, we may not issue more than 303,000 senior subordinated units or Class B common units in any 365-day period.
 Furthermore, we may not issue more than 909,000 senior subordinated units or Class B common units under this provision in the aggregate.
 We will not issue any fractional units in the issuance of these additional units but will pay to each holder who would otherwise be entitled to a fractional unit an amount in cash in lieu of those fractional units.
 The amount of cash to be paid will be determined by multiplying the fraction by the current market price of a senior subordinated unit or a Class B common unit, as the case may be.
 For this purpose, the current market price is set as of the date three days prior to issuance of the additional units.
 On the first day after the record date for distributions for the first quarter ending on or after the fifth anniversary of completion of the Petro transaction, the right to receive the additional units shall lapse and all conversion rights shall cease to exist.
+On November 14, 2001, we distributed 303,000 senior subordinated units, pro rata, to the holders of record on November 5, 2001 of the senior subordinated units, junior subordinated units and general partner units, following our announcement that the partnership had achieved the specified financial test for the four quarter period ended September 30, 2001.

-In addition, in lieu of a portion of the cash purchase price that would otherwise be due to the holders of the Petro $12\ 7/8\%$ preferred stock, we may in the future issue an additional 175,000 senior subordinated units.
+In addition, in lieu of a portion of the cash purchase price that would otherwise be due to the holders of the Petro 12 7/8% preferred stock, we may in the future issue an additional 175,000 senior subordinated units.